At 78 years old, he will run his 16th consecutive Boston Marathon

 Being with my three children.
 I started because I wanted to be a part of my sons’ marathon relay team.

 I started running at the age of 61 to spend time training with my children., who were already runners .
-My oldest son gave me a training plan and I loved it, so I kept reading about other aspects of running.
+My oldest son gave me a training plan and I loved it, so I kept reading regarding other aspects of running.
 I pushed myself to go further with long distances and went from running six miles to half marathons to tackling full marathons.

 My first half marathon was in Memphis in 2006..
 I finished in 2 hours and 7 minutes and won my age group by 30 minutes.
-My oldest son told me, “Mom, if you double the distance you could qualify for Boston.”
+My oldest son told me, “Mom, if you double the distance you might qualify for Boston.”
 He motivated me to go further with the possibility of going to Boston, too.

 Although my children now travel a lot and two live out of town, when we are together we are always active.
 My oldest son taught me how to train properly y my second son has made me a hare when I have tried to classify myself to Boston.